top of page

 Scholarships

-The Hui annually awards merit scholarships in two categories:
+The Hui South on Fort Shafter (Hui) annually awards merit scholarships in two categories:

 Current High School Seniors or College Students (Graduate or Undergraduate) who have never taken a break from school and are enrolled or have applied for enrollment in a qualifying college, university, or vocational school.